 Dr Jo Ferrie

-- Lecturer (School of Social and Political Sciences)
+- Senior Lecturer (Institute of Health & Wellbeing Social Sciences)

 I have been based at the Strathclyde Centre for Disability Research at the University of Glasgow since 2001.
 I completed my PhD in 2008 and have worked on over a dozen research projects all examining the barriers faced by disabled people with a focus on barriers that are socially constructed.
 I have also looked critically at how a human rights approach can usefully tackle the oppression faced by disabled people and other groups.